Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/controls/limit-editor/fa_web-limit-editor-null.en.md

 ---
-title: is Empty/is non-empty in the advanced editor, limitations in the WEB
+title: Is Empty/is non-empty in the advanced editor, limitations in the WEB
 sidebar: flexberry-aspnet_sidebar
 keywords: Flexberry ASP-NET
 toc: true